 Bokurano is pretty much the same way.
 Mohiro Kitoh seems to enjoy doing this to kids.

 In Silent Möbius, after Roy gets killed by Ganossa, Katsumi gets hold of a sword called Medium.
-Six months later, things go from bad to worse.
+Six months later, Katsumi returns but she is possessed by an evil weapon and turns on her friends.

 Saikano is an example of this trope to the point of causing chronic depression.
 One release actually had a warning at the end of almost-happy episode 10, saying that absolutely nothing happy was going to happen after that point.